-Whether you only see Grandma and Grandpa once or twice a year, or you visit them (with baby in tow) regularly, traveling with all of the necessary baby gear can be a real pain in the you know what.
-Rather than make yourself crazy, why not leave a few things at your parents’ house (permanently) and make the trip a little less miserable for everyone involved?
+Whether you only see Grandma and Grandpa once or twice a year, or you visit them (with baby in tow) regularly, traveling with all of the necessary baby gear can be a real pain in the you-know-what.
+Rather than make yourself crazy, why not leave a few essential items to keep at your parents’ house (permanently) and make the trip a little less miserable for everyone involved?
 Check out our must-have items to keep at Grandma’s house!

 1. Somewhere for baby to sleep.

 The Lotus is approved for newborns through toddlers under 35 inches of height.
-It even features a fun, side-access door, doubling as a play yard where baby can hang out.
+It even features a fun, side-access door, doubling as a playard where baby can hang out.
 Love!
-And don’t even get us started on the thoughtful accessories Guava offers; these guys have seriously thought of everything!

 2. Don’t forget the diaper essentials!

-Make sure Grandma and Grandpa have all the diapers, wipes, and diaper cream necessary to care for your little one’s bum.
-You could even store it all in a cute little caddy for them, so that everything is kept together — on a shelf in a spare bedroom might be ideal.
-Hitting the road, and worried your stash might need refilling?
-Place an Amazon order a couple of days before you head out, this way no one has to make a grocery store run when you arrive.
+Ensure Grandma and Grandpa have all the diapers, wipes, and diaper cream necessary to care for your little one’s bum.
+You could even store it all in a cute little caddy for them so that everything is kept together — on a shelf in a spare bedroom might be ideal.
+Hitting the road and worried your stash might need refilling?
+Place an Amazon order a couple of days before you head out; this way, no one has to make a grocery store run when you arrive.
 Ain’t nobody got time for that!
 A transportable changing pad is another nice thing to have.
 This will save you valuable travel space.

-Planning to leave your little one with Grandma and Grandpa for an extended period of time?
-Why not just get them their own carseat?
+Are you planning to leave your little one with Grandma and Grandpa for an extended period of time?
+Why not just get them their own car seat?
 There are many fabulous options on the market.
-We love the Evenflo Lite Max 35 Infant Car Seat — it looks sharp, and won’t break the bank!
+We love the Evenflo Lite Max 35 Infant Car Seat — it looks sharp and won’t break the bank!

 5. An inexpensive stroller.

 Grandma probably doesn’t need a Bugaboo, but she might want something for those trips to the zoo!
-Check out a few of our favorite umbrella strollers here.
+Check out our favorite umbrella strollers here.
 With four littles under the age of six, the UppaBaby G-Lite is definitely on my Wish List!
-You could also go for a Doona and combine the stroller and carseat in one!
+You could also go for a Doona and combine the stroller and car seat in one!